indiana-university/lms-canvas-notifier/README.md

 Insert a record into the `LTI_13_AUTHZ` table with your tool's registration_id (`lms_lti_canvasnotifier`), along with the client_id and secret from Canvas's Developer Key.
 An `env` designator is also required here, and allows a database to support multiple environments simultaneously (dev and reg, for example).

+### Add authorized users and senders
+Add to the `CANVASNOTIFIER_USERS` table (either directly or via the rest endpoint) a record that maps to a user in your Canvas instance.
+A user in this table can either be a user, sender, or both.
+Setting the appropriate flags will determine what that user can do.

 ## Test a local launch
 Startup the application with the `LTI_CLIENTREGISTRATION_DEFAULTCLIENT` value set to `saltire`.